Harry Potter Trivia: 5 Major Changes from the Books to the Films

 If you want to know more about some of the Draco differences between the movies and books, you can read all about Draco Malfoy’s 5 Best Moments.

 The top spot on this list goes to the baffling decision in The Prisoner of Azkaban to never explicitly reveal who the marauders are.
-There are hints, but ones only book readers would pick up on.
+There are hints, but they’re clues only book readers would pick up on.

 Messrs Padfoot, Moony, Wormtail, and Prongs are none other than the Gryffindor students Sirius Black, Remus Lupin, Peter Pettigrew, and James Potter.
 A band of merry mischief makers, the marauders mapped many of the secret passages in the castle to sneak their werewolf friend out during the full moon.
 They were consistently at odds with Severus Snape, especially James, and the tensions of that rivalry reverberate throughout the series.

 This is probably the most upsetting change because it leaves movie-only viewers with a giant mystery.
+Never revealing the identities of the map’s creators misses out on rich backstory for Harry’s parents and their generation of Hogwarts students.
 We hope it’s solved now, and you can rewatch the third movie with this new and exciting knowledge.